Age of Ultron

-"Age of Ultron" (abbreviated AU) is a 2013 comic book fictional crossover storyline published by Marvel Comics that involved the conquest of the Earth by the sentient robot tyrant Ultron.
-The storyline consisted of an eponymous, 10-issue core miniseries, and a number of tie-in books.
+"Age of Ultron" (abbreviated AU) is a 2013 comic book crossover storyline published by Marvel Comics that involves the conquest of Earth by the villainous robot Ultron.
+The storyline consists of an eponymous, 10-issue core miniseries, and a number of tie-in books.

-The storyline was published between March and June 2013 and featured a storyline by Brian Michael Bendis.
+The storyline was published between March and June 2013 and was written by Brian Michael Bendis.
 Artist Bryan Hitch provided the art for issues one through five, and Brandon Peterson for issues six through nine.
 Other artists who contributed to the series include Carlos Pacheco and Joe Quesada, the latter of whom drew part of the final issue.

-Marvel stated that all art for the series was completed before it was solicited, ensuring deadlines were met and that there were no more than thirteen tie-ins to the four-month event.
+Marvel has stated that all art for the series was completed before it was solicited, ensuring deadlines were met and that there were no more than thirteen tie-ins to the four-month event.

-This story takes place on two different Earths: the alternate Earth where Ultron annihilated humanity is referred to as Earth-61112, and the alternate reality where Morgan le Fay took over half the world is referred to as Earth-26111.

-A sequel, Cataclysm, was released later in 2013.
+This story takes place in two different universes: the alternate Earth where Ultron annihilated humanity is referred to as Earth-61112, and the alternate reality where Morgan le Fay took over half the world is referred to as Earth-26111.
+A sequel series, Cataclysm, was released later in 2013.

 The story arc's title served as an inspiration for the Marvel Cinematic Universe (MCU) film Avengers: Age of Ultron (2015), although the film does not directly adapt the events of the storyline.
-A free adaptation of the storyline's events later appeared in the MCU animated series What If...?
+A loose adaptation of the Age of Ultron storyline later appeared in the MCU animated series What If...?
 (2021).

 Publication history

 In 2011, Avengers Vol. 4 No. 12.1 featured a storyline where the Intelligencia find a crash-landed Spaceknight and try to power it back up.
 During a fight with the Avengers while they try to rescue Spider-Woman, the Spaceknight is powered up, revealing that it was Ultron in disguise.
 Ultron escapes, setting up the events of Age of Ultron.

-In mid-November, 2012, Marvel Comics released a cryptic teaser written "Age of Ultron" in binary code.
-Three days later the event was officially announced, although by this point it had been over a year since the event had been originally announced.
-The first of ten issues written by Brian Michael Bendis was released in March 2013 and ran through June of the same year.
+In mid-November, 2012, Marvel Comics released a cryptic teaser spelling "Age of Ultron" in binary code.
+Three days later, the event was officially announced.
+The first issue, written by Brian Michael Bendis, was released in March 2013, and the series ran for ten issues until June of the same year.

 Neil Gaiman's Angela character was introduced into the Marvel Universe in the last issue of the Age of Ultron miniseries, although the issue was shipped in a polybag to prevent other details of the story's ending from being publicized too early.
-An Age of Ultron #10 A.I. one-shot by writer Mark Waid and artist Andre Lima Araujo will delve into the repercussions of the storyline for Hank Pym.
-Following the conclusion of Age of Ultron, a new ongoing series titled Avengers A.I. by writer Sam Humphries and Andre Lima Araujo will launch in July.
+An Age of Ultron #10 A.I. one-shot by writer Mark Waid and artist André Lima Araújo delved into the repercussions of the storyline for Hank Pym.
+Following the conclusion of Age of Ultron, a new ongoing series titled Avengers A.I. by writer Sam Humphries and André Lima Araújo launched in July.